LynX-gh/SCM-Graph-Maker/README.md

 steamMachineAuth76561198416733081 =
 ```

-#### 3. Change the SKINS dictionary depending on the number of / skin you want to compare.
+#### 3. Change the SKINS dictionary depending on the skins you want to compare. ( You can add as many as you want but beware the graph will get messy )

 ```python
 skins = {